K-PK66/RucBaseNXDU-WK-/SQL/Answer.md

 WHERE course_id='CS-101' and semester='Fall';
 ```

-**2.Query the student ID and name of students who have taken CS-101(course_id) in Fall semester.
+**2. Query the student ID and name of students who have taken CS-101(course_id) in Fall semester.

 Answer: